Archive for the 'film' Category

 My Darling Clementine – 1946

 Speaking of a church, now is as good of a time as any to mention the underlying sense of faith in Ford’s films.
 These days, the preference is to whitewash an artist’s religious beliefs into something generic like this: “he was a great humanitarian who really, truly, truly believed in the power of the human spirit.”
-Stirring words, Pilgrim.
+Stirring words, pilgrim.

 Sometimes that kind of generalization is appropriate, but not when faith is a central component in someone’s work, as it is for John Ford.